mousumibaruah-24/Resources/Home.md

 Welcome to the all-aboard wiki!
-See the sidebar for details.
+Our Bible is Gentzkow and Shapiro's [Code and data handbook](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf)

+For more, see the sidebar.